Skip to Main content

 There is a large market for these simulants in jewelry, although their characteristics are far from those of a natural diamond.
 Due to moissanite’s high amount of brilliance and light dispersion, it produces a “disco ball” like sparkle.
 This means it is extremely sparkly and commonly reflects rainbow light.

 In comparison to CZ, moissanite is a harder stone and much more comparable to a diamond.
 It rates a 9.2 on the Mohs scale, so it’s less likely to chip or crack during daily wear.
-When comparing a moissanite vs lab diamond, it’s important to note that it may be durable enough to be set in an engagement ring, but it won’t visually match the look of a true diamond.
+When comparing moissanite vs lab diamond, it’s important to note that it may be durable enough to be set in an engagement ring, but it won’t visually match the look of a true diamond.

 MORGANITE